Waning Crescent Moon Phase

 During the second half of the lunar month, the Moon grows thinner each night.
 We call this waning.
 The waning gibbous moon phase occurs first, followed by the last quarter moon when half of the Moon’s disc is illuminated.
 Next is the waning crescent moon, which wanes until the illumination is completely gone; a new moon.

-The waning crescent moon calendar for 2012 is expressed in Coordinated Universal Time (UT), the international basis for other time zones, and occurs on the days between each last quarter moon and new moon.
+The waning crescent moon calendar for 2016 is expressed in Coordinated Universal Time (UT), the international basis for other time zones, and occurs on the days between each last quarter moon and new moon.
 On these days, the waning crescent is up in the sky, nearly all day long, moving ahead of the sun across the sky’s dome.
 It sets in the west several hours or less before sunset.
 Astronomers call one lunar cycle a lunation.
 For waning crescent moon times in your city, please use the Time Zone Converter.
+You may also simply subtract five (5) hours to get to U.S. Eastern Time.

 A crescent moon has nothing to do with Earth’s shadow on the moon.
 The only time Earth’s shadow can fall on the moon is at full moon, during a lunar eclipse.
 There is a shadow on a crescent moon, but it’s the moon’s own shadow.
 Night on the moon happens on the part of the moon submerged in the moon’s own shadow.
 Likewise, night on Earth happens on the part of Earth submerged in Earth’s own shadow.